adrianharet/voting/README.md

 # Voting

-Implementation of some voting rules
+Implementation of some voting rules.